Best Avalanche Beacons of 2025

 Display and user interface

 The screen display on your beacon should be clear and easy to read, even when wearing sunglasses or goggles.
 All of the ones in our test have a clear and readable screen, but they vary in what is actually shown on the display.
 Some show how many victims are buried and/or flagged at all times, while others show this only at certain times.
 Some have one arrow while others have a couple.
-Overall, the most important thing is that the user interface is intuitive and easy to use and understand in high stress situations.
+Overall, the most important thing is that the user interface is intuitive and easy to use and understand in high-stress situations.

 Durability